A short break in the Lake District – a 3-day complete guide

 The weather gods were shining on us that day, giving us plenty of sun and clear blue skies.
 Good weather not only makes a huge difference to the landscape, but it also brings the scenery to life.

-From Windermere, the drive takes about 50 minutes to reach Buttermere Lake.
+From Windermere, the drive takes about 50 minutes to reach Buttermere.
 It’s one of the most beautiful and scenic road trips we’ve ever taken, though also one of the most challenging.

 We took the route passing through Keswick, before tackling a very narrow country road.
 The views from here are special, but it’s nothing compared to what came next.